 Healthcare Provider Update: Healthcare Provider for State Street: State Street Corporation collaborates with various healthcare providers to offer employee benefits, typically leveraging its extensive network through insurers.
 The primary healthcare provider for State Street employees is UnitedHealth Group, which offers services to ensure comprehensive health coverage and support.
 Potential Healthcare Cost Increases in 2026: As the healthcare landscape evolves, significant cost increases are anticipated in 2026, particularly for those enrolled in Affordable Care Act (ACA) marketplace plans.
 With the potential expiration of enhanced premium tax credits, many enrollees could face premium hikes exceeding 75%, leading to out-of-pocket costs becoming dangerously unaffordable for millions.
 Insurers attribute these steep increases to rising medical costs, aggressive premium requests-including New York's staggering 66% increase from UnitedHealthcare-and ongoing pressures from inflation across the healthcare sector.
 Overall, the combination of these factors underscores a perfect storm of market conditions that could strain consumer budgets significantly come 2026.
 Click here to learn more

-As the environment changes with the coming end of the Tax Cuts and Jobs Act, State Street employees must navigate these changes strategically,' says Brent Wolf of The Retirement Group, a division of Wealth Enhancement Group.
+With the passage of the One Big Beautiful Bill Act (OBBBA, signed July 4, 2025), State Street employees must navigate these changes strategically,' says Brent Wolf of The Retirement Group, a division of Wealth Enhancement Group.
 'It is therefore important to consider Roth conversions, tax-loss harvesting, and estate planning in order to maintain financial health in the changing tax environment.'

 The author of this paper agrees that State Street employees who are likely to be affected by the possible change in tax laws should make it a point to meet their financial advisors to see how they can be best prepared for the future,' suggests Kevin Landis from The Retirement Group, a division of Wealth Enhancement Group.
 'Some of the strategies that may be useful in the current environment and which may become particularly valuable as the tax laws change include Roth conversions and tax-loss harvesting.'